astampoulis/makam/WIP.md

-- [ ] add layout-to-bracket syntax
-- [ ] add layout-to-layout syntax
+- [ ] see if we can optimize stuff